Managed IT Services Cambridge

-According to Toyota Motor Manufacturing Canada’s corporate fact sheet, TMMC’s Cambridge operation covers roughly 3 million square feet across a 400-acre campus, employs about 8,500 people, and has annual production capacity of more than 500,000 vehicles, anchored by CAD $8 billion in cumulative investment.
-Fusion Computing builds managed IT around this tier-supply reality: IATF 16949 evidence, EDI uptime to Toyota order systems, and OT-IT segmentation sized for plant networks that feed Cambridge assembly.
+According to Toyota Motor Manufacturing Canada, TMMC operates two assembly plants in Cambridge plus a third in Woodstock, employs roughly 8,500 people across its Canadian operations, and has a combined annual production capacity of about 500,000 vehicles.
+Fusion Computing builds managed IT around that tier-supply reality: IATF 16949 information-security evidence, EDI uptime to OEM order systems, and OT-IT segmentation sized for the plant networks that feed Cambridge assembly.
+Source: Toyota Motor Manufacturing Canada (tmmc.ca) and Toyota corporate fact sheet (pressroom.toyota.com).

-According to the Region of Waterloo’s advanced manufacturing profile, the Kitchener-Cambridge-Waterloo Census Metropolitan Area houses more than 1,850 manufacturing companies, with over 49,300 people working in manufacturing, giving the region the fourth-highest manufacturing employment share in Canada at 17.5% of residents.
-Fusion Computing serves the Cambridge slice of that base, with a Toronto dispatch path up Highway 401 West and CISSP-led compliance reviews built for 401-corridor fabricators, packaging lines, and ATS-adjacent automation shops.
+According to the Region of Waterloo’s advanced manufacturing profile, the Kitchener-Cambridge-Waterloo Census Metropolitan Area is home to more than 1,850 manufacturing companies and over 49,300 manufacturing workers, the fourth-largest manufacturing centre in Canada by share, with about 17.5% of residents employed in the sector.
+Fusion Computing serves the Cambridge slice of that base, with a Toronto dispatch path up Highway 401 West and CISSP-led security reviews built for 401-corridor fabricators, packaging lines, and ATS-adjacent automation shops.
+Downtown escalations are picked up by our IT support team in Toronto the same business hour.
+Source: Region of Waterloo, Advanced Manufacturing sector profile (regionofwaterloo.ca).

-“We price managed IT for Waterloo Region the way we’d want to buy it: $130/user co-managed, $180 fully managed, no surprise invoices, no hardware markup, no long lock-in.” — Mike Pearlstein, CISSP, CEO, Fusion Computing
+“We price and run managed IT for Waterloo Region the way we’d want to buy it ourselves: per-user monthly, fully managed, with co-managed priced to the scope of your plant IT team, no surprise invoices, no hardware markup, and no long lock-in.
+In a city this dependent on supplier audits, the IT program has to produce evidence on the auditor’s calendar, not yours.”
+Mike Pearlstein, CISSP, CEO, Fusion Computing

 What Cambridge Managed IT Covers